 - International Relations Theory

 - Ethics in International Relations

-Mervyn currently teaches the following modules:
+Mervyn is currently the Convener of the MA International Course and teaches the following modules:

 - Theories and Concepts in International Relations (MA core module)